wolfmaaan/greatest-albums/_albums/brazenbull.md

 ---
 layout: album
-title: In the Belly of the Brazen Bull
+title: In the Belly of the Brazen Bull - The Cribs
 slug: brazenbull
 album_slug: brazenbull
 ---